google-research/swirl-dynamics/swirl_dynamics/projects/genfocal/README.md

 genfocal/
 ├── analysis/
 ├── data/
-├── debiasing/        # contains the code for th bias-correction step.
+├── debiasing/        # contains the code for the bias-correction step.
 │   ├── colabs/       # demo for debiasing.
 │   ├── configs/      # examples configuration files.
 │   └── figures/      # figures for the readmes and notebooks.
+├── evaluation/       # contains example evaluation scripts.
 ├── figures/
 └── super-resolution/ # contains the code for the super-resolution step.
     └── colabs/       # demo for super-resolution.